 Changes to the NHS Pension Scheme in 2015

-As you may be aware, the Government has announced that new pension arrangements are to be introduced into all public sector pension schemes including the NHS Scheme from 2015.
-Much of the detail is still being worked out but the main features of the new arrangement include:
+As you may be aware, new pension arrangements are to be introduced into all public sector pension schemes including the NHS Scheme from 1 April 2015.
+The main features of the new NHS Scheme include:

-• A Career Average Revalued Earnings (CARE) scheme, with benefits based on a proportion of pensionable earnings during your career
+• A Career Average Revalued Earnings (CARE) scheme, with benefits based on a proportion of pensionable earnings each year during your career

-• An accrual rate (ie the rate that your pension builds up) of 1/54th of each year’s pensionable earnings with no limit on the number of years that can be taken into account..
-This is a higher accrual rate than both the 1995 and 2008 sections of the NHS Scheme
+• A build up rate of 1/54th of each year’s pensionable earnings with no limit on the number of years that can be taken into account..
+This is a higher build up rate than both the 1995 and 2008 sections of the NHS Scheme

-• Revaluation of active members’ benefits in line with the Consumer Price Index (CPI) plus 1.5 percent per annum
+• Revaluation of active members’ benefits in line with inflation, currently the Consumer Price Index (CPI), plus 1.5 percent per annum

-• A normal pension age at which benefits can be claimed without reduction for early payment is linked to the same age you are entitled to claim your State Pension.
+• A normal pension age at which benefits can be claimed without reduction for early payment linked to the same age you are entitled to claim your State Pension.

 • Pensions in payment to increase in line with inflation (currently CPI).